 2. Be Yourself (Within Reason)

-In reality, many types of humor fit well in job interviews, and big words can make applicants seem stuffy or pretentious when they are not.
+In reality, various types of humor can be suitable for job interviews, and the use of big words can make applicants appear pretentious.

-Be yourself.
-If you’re normally warm and kind and smile a lot, don’t try to convey a brisk, businesslike vibe even if you think that is what fits the company better.
-For one thing, an employer might be disappointed if it hires you and your personality undergoes a radical transformation from the interview.
+It's important to be authentic.
+If you're naturally warm, kind, and smile a lot, don't try to portray a brisk, business like vibe just because you think it's what the company wants.
+After all, an employer might feel let down if they hire you and your personality drastically changes after the interview.

 3. Pay Attention to Body Language